2012 South Korean legislative election: Results

 The voting centres were open from 6:00−18:00.
 Voting occurred via electronic ballot counting and scanning that gave an instantaneous result.
 Cho Myung-chul's successful candidature was the first time that one of the 23 thousand North Korean refugees living in the South was elected to the National Assembly.

+Graph of the party split among 300 seats.